plblum/jivs/README.md

 ```

 ### Configuring Validators
 Validators have an underlying object, ValidatorConfig, that hosts the configuration.
-You generally use the [Builder API](#configuring-the-validationmanager-the-builder-api) to assist setting it up.
+You generally use the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) to assist setting it up.
 > Configuration must be setup when [configuring the ValidationManager](#configuringvalidationmanager).
 ```ts
 interface ValidatorConfig {